Kotlin/kdoctor/README.md

 ## Overview
 KDoctor ensures that all [required components](https://kotlinlang.org/docs/kmm-setup.html) are properly installed and ready for use.
-If something is missed or not configured, Kdoctor highlights the problem and suggests how to fix the problem.
+If something is missed or not configured, KDoctor highlights the problem and suggests how to fix the problem.

 KDoctor runs the following diagnostics:
 * System - checks an operating system version